 The maximum subsidy available is up to 80% of the average home price as at 1 July of the previous year.
 The following subsidies are verified correct and up-to-date.

-The ADF home loan subsidy varies depending on:
+The ADF home loan subsidy is paid to your mortgage account at the beginning of each month but it varies depending on:

 - The median rate of Owner Occupied Standard Variable Home Loans offered by the major home loan providers according to CANNEX (AUST) Pty Ltd.

 - Australia’s average home price on 1 July of the previous financial year.